guym4c/doctrine-graphql-helper/README.md

 ### Running queries
 You may use your built schema in a GraphQL server of your choice, or use the helper’s integration with `graphql-php` to retrieve a server object already set up with your schema and any permissions settings you have defined by calling `getServer()`.

+The server object returned accepts a request object in its `executeRequest()` method.
+In some cases you may wish to run a JSON payload through the server - to do this you can parse the JSON to a format which the server will accept as a parameter to `executeRequest()` by calling `EntitySchemaBuilder::jsonToOperation($json)`.

 ### Using permissions
 If you have set the schema builder’s permissions during instantiation, provide the permitted scopes (as an array) and the user’s identifier to the `getServer()` method to execute the query with permissions enabled.